 - 1. Supply each operator with the necessary protection from live electrical circuits. - 2.
 Install the necessary precautions to supply safety and protection to the operator. - 3.
 Do not connect or disconnect electrical components, wires, and cables while this product is connected to a power source. - 4.
-Before you connect wires to this product, disconnect the electrical power.

-- 6. Before you do maintenance to the equipment, disconnect the electrical power. - 7.
+Before you connect wires to this product, disconnect the electrical power. - 5.
+Make sure that all components are grounded correctly and that they obey the local electrical safety requirements. - 6.
+Before you do maintenance to the equipment, disconnect the electrical power. - 7.
 Make sure that all system cables are correctly attached and positioned. - 8.
 Do not use the cables or the connectors to lift or move this product. - 9.
 Use this product only in environments and operating conditions that are approved in this manual. - 10.
 Only trained operators should operate this equipment.